 What about really smart characters?
 Ironically in storytelling, the genius character is often the underdog.
 Their genius is also their weakness, or they have another big weakness which undermines their intelligence.
 Oftentimes their genius ostracises them as loners.
 It’s common for a genius character to also be supremely lonely or depressed or pessimistic.

 The character arc for a genius character is often to show the world how smart they really are.
-(The “I’ll show them!” wish fulfillment of many stories for adults), or to win friends and lovers.
+(The “I’ll show them!” wish fulfilment of many stories for adults), or to win friends and lovers.

 This is one of the few with a girl math nerd.
 That makes me like it.